 If you have already reported a repair, you do not need to report it again; we will contact you to arrange an appointment.
 Please only contact us again if your repair has become an emergency.

-You can still report new repairs to us by webchat, email, or by phone.
-As a precautionary measure, customers are unable to book repairs through My Account until further notice.
+You can still report new repairs to us using My Account, by webchat, email, or by phone.
 If you would like more information about what we consider an emergency repair, please visit our repairs page.
 If your request or enquiry isn't urgent, please consider contacting us at another time.

 We are continuing to help customers who may be experiencing domestic abuse.
 You can speak to one of our specialist staff in confidence, and they will offer you advice, guidance and information, and let you know what options are available to you.
 If we believe that someone is at immediate risk, we may need to share the information you give us with other agencies.
 If you’d like to know more, please email your details and a safe time and number to call you on to DA@wolverhamptonhomes.org.uk